QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 - It declines until maturity at $s = 10$.
 - After $s = 10$, it increases for longer maturities.

-This pattern corresponds to the pattern of consumption growth in the first two figures, which:

-- Declines at an increasing rate until $t = 10$.
-- Then declines at a decreasing rate afterward.
+This pattern corresponds to the pattern of consumption growth in the first two figures, which declines at an increasing rate until $t = 10$ and then declines at a decreasing rate afterward.

 +++